LogoStyleFool: Vitiating Video Recognition Systems via Logo Style Transfer: Experiments

-\textbf{TI and AOA.} Drawing insights from TI results in Table~\ref{tab:attack_performance}, it becomes evident that the PatchAttack demonstrates a significant deficiency in temporal consistency, which can be attributed to the incorporation of solid color patches.
+\textbf{TI and AOA.} Drawing insights from TI results in Table~\ref{tab:attack_performance_ucf101} and Table~\ref{tab:attack_performance_hmdb51} in the supplement, it becomes evident that the PatchAttack demonstrates a significant deficiency in temporal consistency, which can be attributed to the incorporation of solid color patches.
 In contrast, several alternative methods showcase superior temporal consistency, with LogoStyleFool performing the best across the majority of cases.
-Attributed to its transparency, the AOA associated with the Adv-watermark method is minimal.
+Attributed to its transparency, the AOA associated with the Adv-watermark is minimal.
 Furthermore, LogoStyleFool boasts the smallest AOA, resulting in the least amount of video occlusion when compared to the other two methods.
-The AOA of STDE~\cite{jiang2023efficient} (18.70\% in targeted attacks, claimed in their paper) is rather high that a large amount of semantic information is redacted.
+The AOA of STDE~\cite{jiang2023efficient} (18.70\% in targeted attacks) is rather high that abundant semantic information is redacted.

-\textbf{Analyses for query number.} Under the same black-box attack setting, the current video attacks~\cite{jiang2019black,cao2023stylefool} still require over $10^5$ of queries under global perturbations.
+\textbf{Analyses for Query Number.} Under the same black-box attack setting, the current video attacks~\cite{jiang2019black,cao2023stylefool} still require over $10^4$ of queries under global perturbations.
 In comparison, our attack considers regional perturbations based on logos whose semantics are also well-maintained.
 We argue that achieving an Average Query (AQ) of approximately 20,000 (targeted) and 2,000 (untargeted) is not only a commendable outcome but is also deemed acceptable, particularly in offline attack scenarios.
 In particular, we achieve an FR of over 80\% and an AQ of around 900 in untargeted attacks even when Stage 3 is not considered.
 It can be seen as a variant of our method, which can be used when the query budget is rather low.

-\textbf{Attack visualizations.} Figure~\ref{fig:five_images} shows the adversarial examples of five different attacks.
-We also involve an image attack, Patch-RS~\cite{croce2022sparse}, which performs better in attack but exhibits the least naturalness.
-Visually, LogoStyleFool best preserves the semantic information of the videos.
-We provide more details of Patch-RS in the supplement.